-Throughout his entire career, Dr. Dilan Ellegala has been dedicated to embracing global health.
-Ellegala’s nonprofit, the Madaktari Foundation, actively works to improve healthcare around the world by facilitating global medical education efforts.
+Throughout his career, Dr. Dilan Ellegala has been dedicated to embracing and improving global health.
+Ellegala’s nonprofit, Madaktari Africa (Swahili for “Doctors Africa”, a 501c3), actively works to improve healthcare around the world by facilitating global medical education efforts.

-The Madaktari Foundation (also known as Madaktari Africa) was founded by Dr. Dilan Ellegala in 2006.
+Madaktari Africa was founded by Dr. Dilan Ellegala Doyle “D” Word in 2008.
 While on a medical sabbatical in Haydom, Tanzania, Ellegala recognized an unmet need for medical education in rural areas of the African continent.
-During his time volunteering his medical expertise and performing surgical procedures, he noticed that the efforts of visiting doctors simply did not address the health challenges faced by Africans in the long term.
+During his time volunteering his medical expertise and teaching surgical procedures, he noticed that the efforts of visiting doctors simply did not address the health challenges faced by Africans in the long term.

 Limited access to education and information on medical procedures and health care pose incredible challenges in the rural parts of African countries.
 This greatly impacts quality of life, as patients are unable to receive lifesaving treatment due to a lack of resources.
-In an effort to combat this challenge, Dr. Ellegala developed the Madaktari Foundation, which provides African medical professionals with critical and intensive neurosurgical training.
+In an effort to combat this challenge, Dr. Ellegala developed Madaktari Africa and it Train Forward program, which provides African medical professionals with critical and intensive neurosurgical and other clinical training.
 In effect, this offers their patients incredible options that are truly improving their health and overall quality of life!

 A Surgeon in the Village: An American Doctor Teaches Brain Surgery in Africa